ChandulaNethmal/chandulanethmal.github.io/_posts/1995-12-20-Deep Dive in to Deep Packet Inspection.md

 ![DPI schem]({{ site.url }}{{ site.baseurl }}/assets/images/dpi/dpi8.jpg)

-In this blog post, we will delve into the depths of Deep Packet Inspection, exploring its definitions, methods, and diverse applications.
+In this blog post, we will dive into the depths of Deep Packet Inspection, exploring its definitions, methods, and diverse applications.

 This blog post aims to unravel the intricacies of DPI, exploring its definition, methods, applications, modern technologies, and the challenges it presents in the ever-evolving landscape of cybersecurity.